sentient-controls/plantspy/README.md

 ## Updates
 ###2018-08-11
-Imaging recognition is not quite complete, however we have started adding in functions to start detecting leafs based on example input images that will allow us to compare and match to.
+Imaging recognition is not quite complete, however we have started adding in functions to start detecting leaves based on example input images that will allow us to compare and match to.
 Updates forthcoming on this enhancement.

 ## Requirements and Installation